RayBreeze/SysMood/README.md

 [![CI](https://github.com/RayBreeze/SysMood/actions/workflows/ci.yml/badge.svg)](https://github.com/RayBreeze/SysMood/actions/workflows/ci.yml)

 Hey there, the lone wonderer here!
-**SysMood** is a fun little console program for Windows that checks your CPU and memory usage, then tells you how your system is "feeling"—with some quirky moods and a splash of ASCII art.
+**SysMood** is a fun little console program for Windows and Linux that checks your CPU and memory usage, then tells you how your system is "feeling"—with some quirky moods and a splash of ASCII art.

 ---